 Millennials Do Like Sports

-According to McKinsey & Company, many sports executives fear that the reason for the declining ratings and ageing audience is the disengagement of millennials from live sports, but that’s not true.
+According to McKinsey & Company, many sports executives fear that the reason for the declining ratings and aging audience is the disengagement of millennials from live sports, but that’s not true.
 Millennials enjoy sports just as much as the older generations, they just consume it in a different way.
-Despite a recent McKinsey online survey showing that 45% of Gen Xers are committed sports fans vs. 38% of millennials, there are in fact a higher percentage of millennials following the English Premier League (EPL) and Major League Soccer (MLS).
+Despite a recent McKinsey online survey showing that 45% of Gen Xers are committed sports fans vs. 38% of millennials, there is in fact a higher percentage of millennials following the English Premier League (EPL) and Major League Soccer (MLS).

 One of the reasons behind the empty spectator seats is the many sports options across numerous screens.
 Fans of all ages - not just millennials - are watching fewer games and quitting them faster.
 In addition, online videos are changing the way we consume sports.